ANIMATION PRODUCTION with ai

 Also, the development of AI workflows and the lowering of costs to bring stories to life will allow a lot of creative stories to be told that may otherwise have never been realised due to the typically high cost of animation production.
 I've been fascinated by tech forever, and over recent months/years, I've read about and played with all sorts of AI tools.
 A future where we can balance lifestyles and run a small independent animation studio still seems very viable.
 However, I'm not sure how the lowering in production costs and increase in productivity vs the increase in demand for animated content will balance out.

-The ability to produce content quickly and with smaller teams using AI makes running a small studio an interesting way to allow current animators more control over their job security and potentially earn more and giving some the option to adapt their careers as an animator to that of animation studio owner, splitting your time from working as a skilled animator yourself to a company director, managing projects, directing others, and utilising AI in production and business marketing.
+It's also interesting from the viewpoint that I run StartAStudio.com (a site and award-winning course on setting up and running a viable creative animation studio).
+It's focused on the business side of animation.
+I think the ability to produce content quickly and with smaller teams using AI makes running a small studio an interesting way to allow current animators more control over their job security and potentially earn more.
+Shifting your career as an animator to that of an animation studio owner.
+Splitting your time from working as a skilled animator yourself to a company director, managing projects, directing others, and utilising AI in production and business marketing.
+Working with a remote team seems like a sensible approach...

 Need an animated video for your business